-What We Like: Durable, variety of colors available, can handle being on a wobbly surface, attractive
+What We Love: Durable, variety of colors available, can handle being on a wobbly surface, attractive

-What We Don't Like: Visible seam on side
+What We Don't Love: Visible seam on side

 For all those cocktail-enthusiasts out there, the Fortessa Jupiter line is the glass to serve your next home-brewed Negroni in.
 The beaded exterior brings visions of vintage Parisian flea markets and dark European cafes.
 The 10-ounce glasses easily accommodate everything from Old Fashioneds to more tropical libations, and they come in a variety of colors to match any decor.

 Pieces in Set: 6 | Size: 10 ounces, 13 ounces | Dishwasher Safe: Yes

-What We Like: Versatile, stackable, thick base aids stability
+What We Love: Versatile, stackable, thick base aids stability

 What We Don't Love: Pricey for plastic

 If you have children at home, plastic is often the go-to choice for drinking glasses.
 The US Acrylic Classic is a stylish option that offers all of the advantages of plastic but has the look of real glass.
 In fact, at first glance, these cups could be easily mistaken for pricier drinkware made from actual glass.
 The sides are thin but durable and have no visible seams.
 The tall, narrow shape makes them easily stackable, and the thick base adds sturdiness to the construction.
 The rounded lips of the glasses are thinner than some might prefer, but when tested, they didn't catch on the mouth and still made for a comfortable drinking experience.

 Beyond the attractive design, this six-piece set of 16-ounce tumblers is BPA-free, shatterproof, and top-rack dishwasher-safe.
 When testing these glasses, they were dropped onto a tile floor from a height of about 4 feet, and they bounced without chipping or cracking.
 They are a great choice for families with adventurous children or people looking for an option to take their iced chai to the pool without fear of breakage.
 Also, and maybe most importantly, they were very comfortable to drink out of because of the rounded lip and lack of seams.

 Pieces in Set: 6 | Size: 16 ounces | Dishwasher Safe: Yes

 Related: The Best Dish-Drying Racks

-What We Like: Will not break, can handle hot drinks, large capacity
+What We Love: Will not break, can handle hot drinks, large capacity